ZakariyyaScavotto/miniStockDash/README.md

 # miniStockDash
-Mini stock dashboard powered using Streamlit made for a Stevens CS club workshop.
+Mini stock dashboard made with Streamlit for a Stevens CS club workshop.